MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

     }
 ```

-The **OnSignInButtonClicked()** code can be a bit overwhelming, so let's break down exactly what is happening:
+The `OnSignInButtonClicked()` code can be a bit overwhelming, so let's break down exactly what is happening:

-- First, we log in with **Social.localUser.Authenticate** - This will return a boolean if we are able to successfully login.
+- First, we log in with `Social.localUser.Authenticate` - This will return a boolean if we are able to successfully login.
 Be aware that if you have not added your test account to your app, this will always return *False* when testing.
 - When this happens - important step here - [add your test account](https://developers.google.com/games/services/console/testpub).
-- The link will take you to instructions on adding testers to your **Google** application.
+- The link will take you to instructions on adding testers to your Google application.

 > [!NOTE]
 > This is what will trigger the **Google Play Games** sign-in dialog to pop-up.

-- Next, if we have a successful login, we make a call to **PlayGamesPlatform.Instance.GetServerAuthCode** and store it in a variable.
+- Next, if we have a successful login, we make a call to `PlayGamesPlatform.Instance.GetServerAuthCode`, and store it in a variable.
-- Lastly, we make the **LoginWithGoogleAccount** call and pass the **AuthCode** we just got from Google in as the **ServerAuthCode** parameter.
+- Lastly, we make the `LoginWithGoogleAccount` call, and pass the `AuthCode` we just got from Google in as the `ServerAuthCode` parameter.

 There is a callback which will have the results of your login to PlayFab.
 At this point, you should see a successful login in your dashboard!